tetyanaloskutova/remote-works/docs/deployment/heroku.rst

 Enabling Elasticsearch
 ----------------------

 By default, Remote-works uses Postgres as a search backend, but if you want to switch to Elasticsearch, it can be easily achieved using the Bonsai plugin.
-In order to do that, run the following commands:
+In task to do that, run the following commands:

 .. code-block:: console